Cookbook » Asynchronous Tasking

 Launch Asynchronous Tasks Recursively from a Runtime

-Asynchronous tasks can take a reference to tf::Runtime, allowing them to recursively launch additional asynchronous tasks.
+Asynchronous tasks can also leverage runtime tasking, allowing them to recursively launch additional asynchronous tasks.
 Combined with tf::Runtime::corun, this enables the implementation of various recursive parallelism patterns, including parallel sort, divide-and-conquer algorithms, and the fork-join model.
 For instance, the example below demonstrates a parallel recursive implementation of Fibonacci numbers using recursive asynchronous tasking from tf::Runtime:

 #include <taskflow/taskflow.hpp>